-- Textbook: Financial Reporting and Analysis, 13th edition/ Gibson, Cengage - Students are required to read related chapters from the textbook before the class.
-Blackboard: Connect to http://tamusa.blackboard.com.
-You will have lecture notes, solutions to problems, multimedia materials and other supplementary materials in Blackboard.
-It may also be used for communication, discussions, assignments, quizzes and exams.
+- Textbook: Financial Reporting & Analysis, 8e/Revsine, Collins, Johnson, Mittelstaedt, Soffer.
+Students are required to read related chapters from the textbook before the class. - McGraw-Hill Connect - Blackboard: Connect to http://tamusa.blackboard.com.
+You will class materials in Blackboard.
+It may also be used for communication, assignments, quizzes and exams.
 Your user ID is the Jaguar ID (aka J Number e.g. J00001234).
 Password is the Date of Birth (MMDDYY).
 Students should monitor announcements in Blackboard several times a day.
 Please do not use Blackboard message to contact me.
-Email me directly using your TAMUSA student email account. - Calculator - Time: You are expected to spend 2-4 hours per week for the course.
+Email me directly using your TAMUSA student email account. - Computer Hardware: In order to participate in online materials you will need a computer with an internet connection.
+To complete the class work, you will need appropriate software installed on the computer. - Time Expectation for coursework: You are expected to spend 3-6 hours per week for the course.
 Based on the background, some student may require more time.
 Time spent may be longer when assignment/exams are due.